Skip to content

 Content Outline and Assessment Objectives

-The exam blueprint below contains the Pediatrics topics covered in two dimensions: Dimension 1 – Patient Presentation and Dimension 2 – Physician Tasks.
+The exam blueprint below contains the Pediatrics topics covered in two dimensions: Dimension 1 – Patient/Clinical Presentations and Dimension 2 – Physician Tasks.

 Topic Percentage